khazelton/uv-django-react/README.md

 **Cursor**

-I’m checking what was created and what’s missing so I can safely resume without duplicating steps.
-Then I’ll continue scaffolding only the missing parts.
+I'm checking what was created and what's missing so I can safely resume without duplicating steps.
+Then I'll continue scaffolding only the missing parts.

-I’m going to resume scaffolding step-by-step, creating the project directory, backend with Django/DRF on Python 3.13, then the frontend, and wiring the API route and CORS.
+I'm going to resume scaffolding step-by-step, creating the project directory, backend with Django/DRF on Python 3.13, then the frontend, and wiring the API route and CORS.
 I'll run each step as a single, non-interactive command to avoid interruptions.

 ---